TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lab.md

  <br><br>

-2) Translate this snap program into a Python program.
+2) Translate this Snap! program into a Python program.
 ![triangle_program](triangle_program.png)

 3) Create a game show program!